ArpadGBondor/50_Projects_In_50_Days-16_Drink_Water/README.md

 ## Udemy - 50 Projects In 50 Days - HTML, CSS & JavaScript
 ### Section 17: Day 16 - Drink Water

+I fixed an error where the original project was checking the nextElementSibling of the last cup.